5 Key Factors in Urban PlanningAugust 9, 2016

 3. Plans should be forward-thinking.

-While consideration for current residents is important, in that taxpayers want to have a say in decisions that impact them, city planners also need to look to the future.
+Consideration for current residents is important, in that taxpayers want to have a say in decisions that impact them.
+However, city planners also need to look to the future.

 An urban planning official will monitor population trends to determine the space needed for future constructions.
 If the population is going up and a developer wants to build apartment buildings downtown, they may need to build high-rises rather than smaller two-story buildings if they want to accommodate future growth.
 Similarly, increases in tourism would call for additional hotels and events venues.